Sutherland Elementary School

 Gym Rules

 3. Children are expected to exhibit good sportsmanship at all times.
-Reckless behavior, such as running, pushing, foul language, defacing of facilities or fighting will not be tolerated.
-Any of these violations will be dealt with accordingly.
+Reckless behavior, such as pushing, using foul language, defacing of facilities or fighting will not be tolerated.
+Any of these violations may result in a referral to administration.

-6. If a student is sick or injured and the parent wishes for their child to sit PE out, it is necessary for the parent to provide the request in writing.
-Additionally, it is necessary that the parent state in writing when their child may resume participation with the PE class.
+5. If a student is sick or injured and the parent wishes for their child to sit PE out, it is necessary for the parent to provide the request in writing.
+Additionally, it is necessary that the parent states in writing when their child may resume participation with the PE class.

-7. If a child is excused from PE due to a Doctor’s Order the student will not be permitted to participate until the Doctor has granted permission to resume PE activities.
+6. If a child is excused from PE due to a doctor’s order the student will not be permitted to participate until the Doctor has granted permission to resume PE activities.

 Back to Table of Contents